A Practical Perspective on Monitoring

 - finally, take a sensible approach and always seek to balance the maintenance of the viability of the divestment business against the requirement to implement ring-fencing measures.
 If the implementation of IT ring-fencing measures would hamper the divestment business operations, this is a practical and important consideration that should be brought to the attention of the trustee and the competition authority.

 The standard commitments template addresses the issue of preservation of the economic viability, marketability and competitiveness of the divestment business to minimise any risk of loss of competitive potential.
 Specifically, the merging parties are required to commit:

-- not to carry out any action that might have a significant adverse impact on the value, management or competitiveness of the divestment business, or that might alter the nature and scope of activity, the industrial or commercial strategy or the investment policy of the divestment business;
+- not to carry out any action that might have a significant adverse impact on the value, management or competitiveness of the divestment business or that might alter the nature and scope of activity, or the industrial or commercial strategy or the investment policy of the divestment business;

 - to make available sufficient resources for the development of the divestment business, on the basis and continuation of the existing business plans; and